SahilBharodiya/My-Profile-Repository/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently persuing my graduation at **Indian Institute of Information Technology, Sonepat**
+- 🔭 I’m currently pursuing my graduation at **Indian Institute of Information Technology, Sonepat**

 - 👯 I’m looking to collaborate on **OpenSource Projects**

 - 📫 How to reach me **sahilbharodiya.ppsv2@gmail.com**

-- ⚡ Fun fact **I Love to Learn Philosophy.**
+- ⚡ Fun fact **I Love Philosophy.**

 ## 🚀 Languages and Tools: